MIDHUN8781/Firstproject/README.md

 # Firstproject
-//please just contribute your time to next into our next version//
+//please just contribute your time to get into our next version//